-At Buckhead Behavioral Health, our opioid rehab in Atlanta, Georgia can help you or your loved one struggling with opioid addiction.
+As a top opioid rehab in Atlanta, Georgia, Buckhead Behavioral Health can help you or your loved one struggling with opioid addiction.
 With a number of evidence-based programs, our team of addiction professionals understand what it takes to recover from opioid addiction.

 Opioids are a highly addictive class of drugs prescribed to treat pain from injuries, after surgery, or due to chronic health conditions.
 Consequently, these types of drugs are highly addictive, even when taken as prescribed.
 Over the course of the last decade, the use of opioids have skyrocketed the country but also resulting in an Atlanta opioid epidemic.
 Buckhead Behavioral Health provides substance abuse and mental health treatment for adults in the Atlanta area.